firecmsco/firecms/website/docs/custom_schema_views.md

 enough in certain cases, where you might want to have a full **custom view related to one entity**.

-In order to accomplish that you can pass an array of `EntityCustomViewBuilder` to your schema.
+In order to accomplish that you can pass an array of `EntityCustomView` to your schema.
 Like in this example:

 ```tsx